otvin/compiler/README.md

 Create a pascal file, then run ```python3 compiler.py {your file name}```.
 Example: for the included ```helloworld.pas``` you would call ```python3 compiler.py helloworld.pas```.
 You can then execute ```./helloworld```

+### To run the test suite:

+Execute ```python3 compiler_test.py```

 ### Known bugs:

-When redirecting the output of executables to a file, string literals will pipe to the file, but integers printed to stdout will not.
+Previously, when redirecting the output of executables to a file, string literals will pipe to the file, but integers printed to stdout will not.
 This occurs even if both stdout and stderr are redirected to the file.
+I fixed this by changing the integer print to use an included library nasm64, cited below.
+Now, the bug is that if a ```write``` is called on either a string or number, that value will make it to stdout.
+However, the next ```write``` or ```writeln``` statement will not, until a ```writeln``` is called.
+That will flush something and subsequent strings will make it to the file.
+This is truly bizarre.
+Thus, the files in the compiler test suite do not exercise ```write```.

 ### References
 While I have read numerous stack overflow and other posts, there are some sources that I wanted to call out.